Strange-Panda/win-sandbox-config/Readme.md

 # Windows Sandbox Configuration

 This is my configuration for a Windows Sandbox with some basic tools installed.
-Mostly based on https://github.com/FireFart/sandbox

 For configuration options in the `.wsb` file please read [https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file).